-- Describe the adaptive mechanisms of inflammation, phagocytosis & wound healing.
+Describe the adaptive mechanisms of inflammation, phagocytosis & wound healing.
+Complete the appropriate sections of Ch.
+4 in The A&P Coloring Workbook

 - Development of the Integumentary System.

 - a) describe the embryonic development

 - b) describe the effects of aging

 - c) discuss ways to improve life during the aging process.